How to Install VyOS on the Vault

 The VyOS installation image can be downloaded from https://www.vyos.io.
 The same image can be used to install VyOS on any of the Vault platforms.

 - Select “Resources” from the VyOS main page

 Your download should begin immediately and when it is completed you should have an ISO file.

 Download software to transfer the installation image to a USB drive

 There are multiple applications to transfer the installation image to a USB drive.
-Protectli recommends “Rufus” for Windows and “Etcher” for the Mac.
-See this link for detailed instructions on how to create a bootable USB drive using Rufus or Etcher.
+Protectli recommends “Rufus” for Windows and “balenaEtcher” for the Mac.
+See this link for detailed instructions on how to create a bootable USB drive using Rufus or Balena Etcher.

 Install the new image

 Once the VyOS installation image is properly copied to the USB drive, it is ready to be installed on the Vault.

 - Verify that the Vault is powered down.